Thursday, August 25, 2022

 with a universal key—

-might begin to hear
+might ache to hear

-in a siren circling
+of a siren or

 above the basin

-the arc & spume
+& spume

 of its spray—